 Meaning

-“There are very few human beings who receive the truth, complete and staggering, by instant illumination.
-Most of them acquire it fragment by fragment, on a small scale, by successive developments, cellularly, like a laborious mosaic.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that understanding takes time.
+In the quote “There are very few human beings who receive the truth, complete and staggering, by instant illumination.
+Most of them acquire it fragment by fragment, on a small scale, by successive developments, cellularly, like a laborious mosaic.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme